AdobeDocs/id-service.zh-Hans/help/implementation-guides/setup-analytics.md

-If you&#39;re not sure how to find your tracking server see the [FAQ](../faq-intro/faq.md) and [Correctly Populate the trackingServer and trackingServerSecure variables](https://helpx.adobe.com/analytics/kb/determining-data-center.html#).
+If you're not sure how to find your tracking server see the [FAQ](../faq-intro/faq.md) and [Correctly Populate the trackingServer and trackingServerSecure variables](https://helpx.adobe.com/analytics/kb/determining-data-center.html#).

 ## 步骤 5：更新您的 AppMeasurement.js 或 s_code.js 文件 {#section-b53113aea1bd4de896e0e4e9a7edee19}